Grant Avenue Market

 Location: Grant Avenue and Carroll Avenue, Takoma Park, MD

 The Grant Avenue Market is returning to Takoma Park, one of “America’s Coolest Suburbs” (See Thrillist), with an eclectic mix of vintage, collectibles and funky finds.
-25 vendors will be in attendance with furniture, household items, clothing, collectibles, jewelry, records, books, artwork, ephemera and more.
-DC favorite, Hunted House, will make its Takoma Park debut at the market with a collection of mid-century modern furniture, art and accessories.
+25 vendors will be offering furniture, housewares, clothing, collectibles, jewelry, records, books, artwork, ephemera and more.

-Mother’s Day is also May 8th!
-Bring Mom to enjoy Takoma for the day.
-The market will host Holy Crepes food truck and activities for the kids from Takoma’s favorite art space, Little Loft.
-In partnership with the Takoma Park Farmers Market, the market is offering free pedicab rides throughout Takoma.
-Visitors may take a pedicab ride to brunch at one of the Takoma’s restaurants cafés or shopping at the Takoma Park Farmers Market after finding that hidden treasure at the Grant Avenue Market.
+Bring Dad to enjoy Takoma for the day.
+In partnership with the Takoma Park Farmers Market, we’ll be offering free pedicab rides.
+Visitors can pedicab to brunch at one of Takoma’s restaurants and cafes or shop the Farmers Market after finding that hidden treasure at the Grant Avenue Market.